coder/terraform-provider-coderd/docs/resources/template.md

 page_title: "coderd_template Resource - terraform-provider-coderd"
 subcategory: ""
 description: |-
-  A Coder template
+  A Coder template.
+  Logs from building template versions are streamed from the provisioner when the TF_LOG environment variable is INFO or higher.
 ---

 # coderd_template (Resource)

-A Coder template
+A Coder template.

+Logs from building template versions are streamed from the provisioner when the `TF_LOG` environment variable is `INFO` or higher.

 ## Example Usage